open-eid/nfc-Android-lib/README.md

 ./gradlew -p libs assemble
 ```

-* The `.aar` files are located in `id-card-lib/build/outputs/aar` and `smart-card-reader-lib/build/outputs/aar`.
+* The `.aar` files are located in:
+  * `libs/id-card-lib/build/outputs/aar`
+  * `libs/smart-card-reader-lib/build/outputs/aar`
-* Move the resulting `.aar` files to your project’s `/libs` directory.
+* Move the resulting `.aar` files to your project's `/libs` directory.
-* Add the corresponding dependency to your application’s `build.gradle` file:
+* Add the corresponding dependencies to your application's `build.gradle` file:
     * `implementation files('app/libs/aar')`

 ## Overview

 ID card support for Android applications is based on two libraries: `id-card-lib` and `smart-card-reader-lib`.

-`smart-card-reader-lib` enables the use of the ID card over USB or NFC. `id-card-lib` implements the APDU-based communication protocols required to use the core functionality across different types of ID cards.
+* `smart-card-reader-lib` enables the use of the ID card over USB or NFC.
+It provides the low-level smart card reader interfaces and communication layer.
+* `id-card-lib` implements the APDU-based communication protocols required to use the core functionality across different types of ID cards (IDEMIA and Thales).
 Integrating ID card support into an Android application proceeds as follows:

 * The developer declares the permissions required for the chosen integration method in the application manifest.
 * The developer creates a manager specific to the selected integration method.